ValeToth/JavaDataStructures/docs/tutorials/TUTORIALS.md

 nodeB.addGraphNode(nodeA, 10.0);
 ```

-let's now say you want to get a list of every node reachable from node _A_
+let's now say you want to get a list of every node reachable from _nodeA_
 ```java
 Collection<IGraphNode> nodesReachableFromA = IGraphNode.reachableGraphnodes( nodeA );
 ```